Adapted variable density subsampling for compressed sensing: Special cases

-Probably the most interesting application of them all is by using blocks of measurements--- Figure~\ref{fig:lines}.
+In this subsection we will use blocks of measurements in numerical experiments--- Figure~\ref{fig:lines}.
 We conduct two experiments, first by measuring along horizontal lines in the 2D k-space (left column) and then by measuring square blocks of size $16 \times 16$ in the 2D k-space (middle column).
-We again use the Brain dataset with a threshold of around $0.023$ to generate a estimate of the weight matrix $W$ in the separable 2D DB4 wavelet basis (top right).
-Plugging these estimated weights into formula~\eqref{formula_blocks} we get an adapted sampling distribution on the vertical lines (top left) and on the square blocks (top middle).
+We again use the Brain dataset with a threshold of around $0.023$ to generate a estimate of the matrix $W$ in the \textit{separable} 2D DB4 wavelet basis (top right).
+Plugging these estimated weights into Formula~\eqref{formula_blocks} we get an adapted sampling distribution on the vertical lines (top left) and on the square blocks (top middle).
 Sampling 20$\%$ of measurements from the 2D k-space (middle row) we get good reconstruction of the reference image (bottom right) for both measurement techniques (bottom left and middle).
 This shows how our results also apply to the setting of blocks of measurements.